infinitered/gluegun/docs/toolbox-prompt.md

 ## ask

-This is the lovely and talented [enquirer](https://github.com/enquirer/enquirer).
+This is powered by [enquirer](https://github.com/enquirer/enquirer/tree/1.0.0) (1.x).
+(Note that we intend to upgrade to 2.x but it is [non-trivial](https://github.com/infinitered/gluegun/issues/441#issuecomment-450985457))

 > This is an **async** function.